8 Reasons: Hiring a Marketing Consultant (before a CMO or CRO) in 2020

 There are various options depending on where you are in your marketing journey.
 Whether you start out by hiring a hungry Marketing Director or hiring a CMO, the trouble is, they’re both going to be doing what they did in the past and will no doubt ‘sell’ you on their previous success and return on marketing investment (ROMI).

 In my opinion, so what?
 All they are doing is marketing for the email addresses, i.e. Lead Generation to give to sales and their jobs are done, so nothing changes.
 Bear in mind here, I’m talking about B2B products and services and not B2C ecommerce.
+As I mentioned earlier, the complete reliance on marketing automation to provide the canon-fodder for sales is a sure-sign that the CMO is barking up the wrong tree.

 You only have to do a quick search to see that the average tenure of a Chief Marketing Officer in the UK is hovering around 18 months or so: -